alepgr/SnAIRbeats/README.md

 ctest
 ```

+# Documentation
+Complete documentation for this project can be found in [documentation.pdf](./documentation.pdf).

 # Sponsorship and funding
 We are very grateful for RS Components for providing us with components that allowed us to complete this project.